Reviewed by Lindsey B. De Lott, M.D.

-Optic neuritis is an inflammation of the optic nerve.
-The optic nerve allows you to see by carrying images from your retina to your brain.
-The optic nerve is like a cable of electrical wires or nerve fibers.
-Each wire carries a part of the visual information to the brain.
-If some or all of the nerve fibers become inflammed and do not function properly, vision becomes blurred.
-With optic neuritis, the optic nerve becomes swollen and the nerve fibers do not work properly.
-Vision can range from near normal to very poor depending on the number of inflammed nerve fibers.
+Optic neuritis is an inflammation of the optic nerve, a bundle of nerve fibers that carry images from your retina to your brain.
+Each fiber carries part of the visual information to the brain.
+In optic neuritis, some or all of the nerve fibers become inflamed and do not function properly, and vision becomes blurred.
+Vision can range from near normal to very poor depending on the number of inflamed nerve fibers.

-- Abnormal color vision (dull and faded colors)
+- Abnormal color vision with colors appearing dull and faded

 - Pain behind the eye, particularly when moving the eyes

 The symptoms described above may not necessarily mean that you have optic neuritis.
-However, if you experience one or more of these symptoms, contact your eye doctor for a complete exam.
+However, if you experience one or more of these symptoms, contact your ophthalmologist for a complete exam.

 Various diseases and conditions may cause optic neuritis, including autoimmune diseases such as multiple sclerosis, neuromyelitis optica, sarcoidosis, and vasculitis.
 Sometimes optic neuritis occurs in the setting of an infection.
 In many cases, however, the cause of optic neuritis is not known.